 “Lily, hold the phone, is that why she’s getting married?”

 “Merlin, no!
-Holly, calm down, I was joking!” she focused on the yarn for a bit, then looked back at me, “My grandmother taught me this last summer when I moved in with her.
+Holly, calm down, I was joking!” she focused on the yarn for a bit, then looked back at me, “My grandmother taught me this last summer when I lived with her.
 All I know how to do is make blankets, and I stop them before I mess up too bad,” She held up the yellow and white rectangle, “hence, baby blankets!”

 “What does James think of your baby obsession?”

 I laughed and went back to my book, “Sure you aren’t, Lily."

 "I'm not!
 Babies frighten me!"
 She clarified, "They're just so helpless.
 How can anyone possibly take care of them well enough?"

 I thought on it for a while then responded, "By loving them, Lily."